 Students with a low undergraduate GPA who desire admission to the graduate program are allowed to take up to 12 hours of history courses as a graduate-at-large at Chicago State University to raise their GPA.
-The Graduate School will then reevaluate credits for admission.
+The Graduate School will then reevaluate credits for full or conditional admission.